Skip to content

 agilicus-agent[suffix] client --install/--kubernetes-install --oidc-issuer https://auth.dbt.agilicus.cloud --org-id XXXXX --agent-id XXXXX

 Modify it to be something like below and then run it.
 There is no need to be admin/root, this will not install any software, merely create the configuration files.
-We are just changing the beginning of the command line to be “agilicus-agent client –local-install”, leave the –oidc-issuer onwards unchanged.
+We are just changing the beginning of the command line to be “agilicus-agent client –remote-install”, leave the –oidc-issuer onwards unchanged.

 Note: you will need a local copy of the software on your desktop to create the config file.
 It does not need to be installed.
 If you do not have this, you can download the Linux Binary, or the Windows Binary.

-agilicus-agent client --local-install --oidc-issuer https://auth.YOURISSUER --org-id XXXX --agent-id XXX
+agilicus-agent client --remote-install --oidc-issuer https://auth.YOURISSUER --org-id XXXX --agent-id XXX

 A browser will open to create the Service Account and credentials.
 The output will look like: